 This is the angle between the Y-axis and the line connecting Fishnet Origin Coordinate to the Y-Axis Coordinate point.

-To create a rotated fishnet, define the angle of rotation by specifying a Y-Axis Coordinate such that the line from origin to this point creates the desired angle with the North as illustrated below.
-See the Calculating a value for the y-axis coordinate section below for details.
+To create a rotated fishnet, define the angle of rotation by specifying a Y-Axis Coordinate such that the line from origin to this point creates the desired angle with the North, as illustrated below.
+See Calculating a value for the y-axis coordinate section below for detail.

 The following example shows a rotated fishnet constructed with the following parameter values: